barebox/barebox/Documentation/boards/sandbox.rst

       be a multiple of the barebox sector size of 512 bytes.

     * ``,cdev``: The host file is mapped as character device.
-This is the default, unless the the host file is a block device.
+This is the default, unless the host file is a block device.

     Multiple options can be appended if they don't clash.
 Literal commas within the file path can be escaped with a backslash.
 Example: ``-i './0\,0.hdimg,blkdev,ro'``.